git-for-windows/git-for-windows.github.io/Setting-your-Core.Editor-(e.g.-Notepad--).md

-Many Windows users are not familiar with vi/vim/emacs style command line terminal editors [To quit: try `:q` to change out of text mode into command mode to allow the quit action].
+Many Windows users are not familiar with vi/vim/emacs style command line terminal editors.
+[To quit: type `:q` in the bottom bar and press Enter.
+If you're typing into the file contents, press Esc first.]

 Many users prefer their local Windows graphic editor, such as Notepad++, this note shows how.